 The EEPROM page read operation can be executed when the mode selection bit, MODE, is set high.
 The page size can be up to 16 bytes for the page read operation.
 For a page read operation the start address of the desired EEPROM page should first be placed in the EEAH and EEAL registers, as well as the read enable bit, RDEN, in the EEC register should be set high to enable the read function.
 Then setting the RD bit high will initiate the EEPROM page read operation.
 Note that setting the RD bit high only will not initiate a read operation if the RDEN bit is not set high.
-When the current byte read cycle terminates, the EEPROM data can be read from the EED register and then the current address will be incremented by one by hardware.
-After this the RD bit will automatically be cleared to zero.
-The data which is stored in the next EEPROM address can continuously be read from the

-EED register when the RD bit is again set high without reconfiguring the EEPROM address and RDEN control bit.
+When the current byte read cycle terminates, the RD bit will automatically be cleared indicating that the EEPROM data can be read from the EED register, and the current address will be incremented by one by hardware.
+The data which is stored in the next EEPROM address can continuously be read from the EED register when the RD bit is again set high without reconfiguring the EEPROM address and RDEN control bit.
 The application program can poll the RD bit to determine when the data is valid for reading.